 We decided, working with my leadership team, that we would target three competitors because we knew these were the top three.
 Also, competitive things like SWOTs and battle cards take a long time to make.
 Me and the product manager decided we would cover three competitors and also build some product-specific content for the regulations as well.

-We had a content inventory, we did two days working across all of these different departments and gathering the information, we realized again we were missing all of these things.
+We had a content inventory, we spent two days working across all of these different departments and gathering the information, we realized again we were missing all of these things.

 Formalize resource repository

 I built the Resource Centre in Confluence.
 The structure was decided and designed in lockstep with the VP of Marketing, but also the CRO.
 At the time, I had a little bit of an advantage to this so when I show you the success numbers don't get excited, I'm not that amazing.
 I just happened to have the CRO as my boss at the time.